Tuesday, 10 January 2017

 1. Medication

-Finding the right dosage can be complex.
-Mild side effects include fatigue and dizziness.
-Severe but rare side effects include depression or inflammation of the liver.
-Never stop taking medication abruptly as this can trigger seizures.
+Most people with epilepsy can become seizure-free by taking a single anti-seizure medication (anti-epileptic).
+Finding the right medication and dosage can be a complex process of trial and error.
+Mild side effects include fatigue, dizziness, and weight changes.
+Severe but rare side effects include depression or liver inflammation.
+Never stop taking your medication abruptly, as this can trigger severe, non-stop seizures.

 2. Surgery

-If seizures originate in a small, well-defined area of the brain that doesn't interfere with vital functions (speech/vision), doctors may surgically remove that area.
+If tests show that your seizures originate in a small, well-defined area of the brain that doesn't interfere with vital functions like speech, language, motor function, or vision, doctors may surgically remove that specific area to stop the seizures entirely.

-• Vagus Nerve Stimulation: A device implanted under the chest skin (like a pacemaker) sends bursts of energy to the vagus nerve to inhibit seizures.
+• Vagus Nerve Stimulation: A device implanted under the skin of the chest (similar to a pacemaker) sends regular, mild bursts of electrical energy to the vagus nerve in the neck, which has been shown to reduce seizure frequency by altering brain activity.

-• Ketogenic Diet: A strict high-fat, low-carb diet has been shown to reduce seizures, especially in children.
+• Ketogenic Diet: A strict, medically supervised high-fat, ultra-low-carbohydrate diet has been shown to significantly reduce seizures, especially in children whose epilepsy does not respond well to medications.

 No comments: